Fallen tree along Pipit Road in MacPherson causes buses to be diverted

 By around 10.20am, all bus services were running normally.

-When The Straits Times arrived at the scene, workers could be seen removing bits of the fallen tree along the road between Block 92 and Block 54 Pipit Road.
+When The Straits Times arrived at the scene, workers could be seen removing parts of the fallen tree along the road between Block 92 and Block 54 Pipit Road.
 The branches of the tree were also being cut.

 At around 10am, one lane of the road was opened to traffic and workers were slowly loading pieces of the tree into a lorry for removal.